 In November 2015, the FASB issued ASU 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes.
-This guidance requires that entities with a classified statement of financial position present all deferred tax assets and liabilities as noncurrent.
-This update is effective for annual and interim periods for fiscal years beginning after December 15, 2016, which will require the Company to adopt the new guidance in the first quarter of fiscal 2017.
-Early adoption is permitted for financial statements that have not been previously issued and may be applied on either a prospective or retrospective basis.
-Other than the netting of current and long-term deferred tax assets and liabilities in the non-current section of the balance sheet and footnote disclosures, the adoption of this ASU is not expected to have a material impact on the Company's results of operations and consolidated financial statements.
+This guidance requires that entities with a classified statement of financial position present all deferred tax assets and liabilities as non-current.
+This update was adopted during the first quarter of 2017 and applied on the retrospective basis.
+Other than the netting of current deferred tax assets of \$5.6 million, which increased long-term deferred tax assets from \$16.0 million to \$21.6 million as of December 31, 2016, the adoption of this ASU did not have a material impact on the Company's results of operations and consolidated financial statements.